 Behavioral Health ;

-Dental Health; and
+Dental Health;

+Vision; and,

 Social Health Care Needs.

 If you or your family member needs EPSDT services, work with your primary care provider (PCP) or talk to a care coordinator by calling [555-555-5555].
 They will help you get the care you need.
 If any services need approval, they will take care of it.
 Work with your primary care dentist for any needed dental services.
 All EPSDT services are free.